syanao/my_enpit/README.md

 #Hello world

-This is our my first repository. for enPit 2014.
+This is our first repository.

-It is fine.
+for enPit 2014.

-today.
+It is fine today.